 Guide for Pharmacies using NHSmail - Suitable if you are new to using to NHSmail.

 FAQs - Frequently asked questions for pharmacies using NHSmail.

-Pharmacy multiples identified as a member of the CCA and AIMP have been contacted directly by NHS England to confirm their intent to provide the NUMSAS service, and preferred option for the supply of NHSmail accounts (see below).
-This process supports the NUMSAS service and the full roll-out of NHSmail as part of the Pharmacy Quality Payments Scheme.
+Pharmacy multiples identified as a member of the CCA and/or AIMP have been contacted directly by NHS England to confirm their intent to provide the NUMSAS service, and understand their preferred option for the supply of NHSmail accounts (see below).

 NHSmail Option 1

 Bulk collection of data - Centrally managed process for the distribution of account details

 Following confirmation of the use of a bulk collection route, NHS Digital has invited the lead pharmacy contact (known as the Super User) to complete and return a registration spreadsheet containing site and user contact details, including a mobile phone number and current email address for all individuals requiring NHSmail.

 Completed data is being provided directly to NHS Digital via secure email exchange, who are checking the information and sharing this with the NHSmail service provider (Accenture).
 NHSmail accounts are then being issued directly to each user via the mobile phone number and current email address provided, also confirming the Pharmacy shared mailbox.